GuruVikram02/Freakin-learner/2021/July 1-31.md

 - Ted talk

     - [Helder Guimarães: A magical search for a coincidence](https://youtu.be/j81saupKVpo)
->Proffs will be updated on 07/07/2021 due to network issues
+>Proffs will be updated on 07/07/2021 due to network issues.